Ivette Perfecto, Ph.D.

 Urban gardens represent a vibrant and growing element of the global food system, throughout the world.
 While they take a variety of specific forms, they generally are small-scale, organic and frequently coordinated by some form of community organization.
 Despite the fact that there is little coordinated effort to plan these gardens at a macro level, it is evident that they do not occur at random in most urban landscapes, but rather seem to form loose clusters.
 It is reasonable to expect that secondary consequences will emerge from this spatial pattern.
 In this research project we aim to (1) determine the underlying ecological/sociological/economic dynamics that generate spatial patterns of urban farms in general, (2) examine the ecological dynamics that determine the dynamics of pest species in the gardens, and (3) examine the consequences of this pattern and these dynamics for ecosystem function, specifically with respect to autonomous biological control function.

 In my courses I like to challenge students to think for themselves.
 Most of my courses have a strong Latin American flavor because I am from Latin America (Puerto Rico) and I conduct research in Latin America (Mexico, Mesoamerica and Brazil).
 Most of my courses are interdisciplinary and are taught from a social justice perspective.
-I teach undergraduate courses in sustainable development and globalization, and the agroecology and political ecology of the food system, a graduate course in field ecology and graduate seminars on topics that range from conservation in fragmented habitats to biodiversity in agricultural systems.
+I teach undergraduate courses in sustainable development and globalization, and the agroecology and political ecology of the food system, a graduate course in field ecology and graduate seminars on topics that range from conservation in fragmented habitats to food sovereignty.

-In the fall term I teach Our Common Future: The Impacts of Globalization (ENVIRON 270 – not offer in fall 2011), General Ecology (ENVIRON/EEB 281), Field Ecology (SNRE 556), and graduate reading seminars.
-In the winter I teach Food, Land and Society (NRE 318) which has a three week field component at the end of the course in Cuba or Mexico.
+In the fall term I teach Our Common Future: The Impacts of Globalization (ENVIRON 270), and Field Ecology (SNRE 556).
+In the winter I will teach a graduate reading seminar on Food Sovereignty and every other Spring I teach Food, Land and Society (NRE 318) with Catherine Badgley (EEB, UM).
+This is a field-based course with a 2-3 weeks study abroad program in Chiapas, Mexico or Cuba.

 Marin*, L. and I. Perfecto.
 2013.
 Spider diversity in agroecosystems: the influence of agricultural intensification and aggressive ants.
 Environmental Entomology 42: 204-213.